 HNC has been archived

-#SRGThe Service Reliability Group mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group mainly provides cross-sectional support for the infrastructure of our media services, and is responsible for improving existing services, launching new ones, and contributing to OSS.

 Hierarchical Namespaces Controller(HNC)